artymiz/web-bootcamp/24-expressjs-secrets/README.md

 echo "PASSWORD=pass" > .env
 ```

 The default password is `pass` in the snippet above, feel free to change
-to any value that you like as long as you are using the format.
+to any value using this format:

 ```
 PASSWORD=<your password here>
 ```

-Now you run the server with `node` or `nodemon` and see it in action.
+Now you can run the server with `node` or `nodemon` to see it in action.
 The express app will run in the browser with the url `localhost:3000`.

 ```